-HC8, 8.1 Making and 8.2 progran

-public recreational facilities and ms accessible to all residents
+HC8, 8.1Making public recreational facilities andand 8.2programs accessible to all residents

 3.3.2.
 Parks, Recreation and Placemaking

 Parks and green spaces are critical for defining a sense of place in urban areas.
 They provide recreational and ecological benefits, offer residents gathering spaces and access to the natural environment, and are a key part of developing an identity for a community by softening the built environment.
 In order to create a vibrant urban environment, a mix of these types of public spaces is needed.
 They can range from small recreational parks to large regional event spaces, or passive green spaces that also serve an ecological purpose.